AdmaniM9342/AdmaniM9342.github.io/_projects/Grocery-Saver/index.md

 ---
 layout: post
 title: GrocerySaver
-description: GrocerySaver is a web app I developed to help users compare grocery prices across stores and make cost-effective shopping decisions.
+description: GrocerySaver is a web app I developed with the help of two other Software Engineering students to help users compare grocery prices across stores and make cost-effective shopping decisions.
 It calculates savings and visualizes price differences based on user input.
 skills:
   - Frontend development
   - JavaScript and data handling